pityka/lamp/docs/docs/multigpu.md

 and `lamp.data.distributed.followDistributedTraining` methods.

-This training loop in `lamp.data.distributed` uses [NCCL](https://github.com/NVIDIA/nccl) for device-device transfers therefor all devices  must be CUDA devices (i.e. no host).
+This training loop in `lamp.data.distributed` uses [NCCL](https://github.com/NVIDIA/nccl) for device-device transfers therefore all devices must be CUDA devices.
-Due to NCCL the transport optimally uses the available hardware (NVLink, fabric adapters etc).
-On the other hand NCCL does not support routing over networks thus each compute node must be on the same private network (ie. no NAT).

 In total the following restrictions apply to the distributed training loop:
 - the batch streams of each processes must not contain `EmptyBatch` elements and